 This is my part time hobby page.
 As a child in the early 1950’s I started to collect and play with these miniature race cars.
 I have kept some for all of these years and have a nostalgic attachment to them and to those times.
 The decade of the 1950’s was one of the most successful, innovative and popular times in international and Indy race history.

 This page is for exchange of information with those who might also share an interest in these miniatures of that time.
-Some people say they might come from a board game by Empire Caldwell or something similar in the UK.
-Some identify them as Reliable, F & F toys or Lido toys.
-If you have confirmation of identity, I would like to know.
+They were manufactured by Empire Plastic Co. in the late 1940’s and 1950’s, and sold under the Empire (Caldwell) label.
+They are sometimes mis-identifed as Reliable, F & F, Mohawk or Lido toys.

 These are the quality hard plastic scale models that are about 1 3/4 inches to 2 inches long (approximately 4cm to 5cm).
 They are the highly detailed models with molded driver and tires, and are not to be confused with similar softer less detailed plastic pieces that were sold in gum machines and mass produced.